Mchy-DP/Mchy/docs/lang.md

 ```
 Note: If you want to build a raw command out of Compile-time constant Strings (`str!`) then use [`world.cmd(...)`](/docs/libs/std.md#cmd) from the standard library.
 ### Structs
-Some functions & properties such as [`world.pos.constant(...)`](/docs/libs/std.md#constant) return compile-time struct's.
+Some functions & properties such as [`world.pos.constant(...)`](/docs/libs/std.md#constant) return compile-time structs.
 These represent data structures more complicated than simple int's or str's are sufficient for.
-Struct's can usually be stored in variables.
+Structs can usually be stored in variables.
 ```py
 let selected_color: Color = world.colors.red
 print("I am normal text, ", selected_color, "I am scary coloured text!")